BlockABC/web_auth_page/README.md

 We used [dotenv](https://github.com/motdotla/dotenv) to manage the environment variables, do not forget to copy and rename the `.env.example` in the project directory to `.env` and configure it as needed.

+Note that `DAPP_URL` must be configured as the URL of the Dapp you are using with the Web Auth SDK, `BACKEND_URL` must be configured as the URL of the Web Auth Server service you are runing.

 ### Launch Development Mode